njoubert/node-groupme/README.md

     Members.results        Get the membership results from an add call.
     Messages.index         Messages for a group.
 Return 20, can request before_id or after_id.
     Messages.create        Send a message to a group.
+    Chats.index            Index of DM chats a user has.
+    DirectMessages.index   Fetch direct messages between two users.
+Return 20, can request before_id or after_id.
+    DirectMessages.create  Send a message to another user.
     Likes.create           Like a message.
     Likes.destroy          Unlike a liked message.
     Bots.create            Create a bot.